kaedroho/django-modelsearch/docs/searching.md

 ### Specifying the fields to search

-By default, Wagtail will search all fields that have been indexed using `index.SearchField`.
+By default, Django Modelsearch will search all fields that have been indexed using `index.SearchField`.

 This can be limited to a certain set of fields by using the `fields` keyword argument: